kyma-project/api-gateway/docs/user/expose-workloads/jwt/README.md

 Under the hood, the authentications array creates a corresponding requestPrincipals array in Istio’s AuthorizationPolicy.
 Each entry is formatted as `<ISSUER>/*`.

 ## Configure Authorizations
-Configure authentications to further define the token's scopes and audiences.
+Use the **authorizations** section to further define the token's scopes and audiences.
 If authorizations are not defined, a request is authorized as long as the JWT is valid for the configured issuer.
 If multiple authorization entries are defined, the request is allowed if at least one entry matches.

 ```yaml
 jwt: